George Laking: Ambassador to Washington

 Laking was based in Washington as Ambassador to the United States from 1961 to 1967.
 This was considered to be the most important of New Zealand's foreign postings, due to the prominence of the United States, and the shift of allegiance away from the United Kingdom towards the US.
 During this time, the key themes were the assassination of President John Fitzgerald Kennedy, and under President Lyndon B. Johnson, the tumultuous years of escalation of US involvement in Vietnam.
 Laking supported New Zealand involvement in Vietnam, and was under pressure from the US Government for New Zealand to send combat troops to the conflict.
 McIntosh was less supportive of the idea, but Defence Chiefs in Wellington, with the notable exception of Defence Secretary Jack Hunn, and politicians unwilling to offend US interests, supported the move.

 Secretary of Foreign Affairs

 In 1967, Laking returned to Wellington where he succeeded McIntosh in the posts of Secretary of Foreign Affairs and as head of the Prime Minister's Department.
-He held these positions his retirement in 1971.
+He retired from the position of secretary of the Ministry of Foreign Affairs in October 1972 when he was replaced by Frank Corner.
 He was appointed a Companion of the Order of St Michael and St George in the 1969 New Year Honours.